reetu95/AI-Powered-Financial-Document-Analysis/README.md

 ### Key Insight from FinanceBench Paper

-GPT-4-Turbo jumps from 19% → 85% when given the exact correct evidence page.
+GPT 4 Turbo jumps from 19% → 85% when given the exact correct evidence page.
-That **66-point gap** proves the bottleneck is retrieval quality — not model size.
+That **66-point gap** proves the bottleneck is retrieval quality.
 Our experiments confirm this exactly: every retrieval improvement directly increased accuracy with no model changes.